 • SETAR (Self-Exciting Threshold Autoregressive)

 • ARIMAX (Autoregressive Integrated Moving Average with Exogenous Variable)

 • SARIMAX (Seasonal Autoregressive Integrated Moving Average with Exogenous Variable)

 • M-UCM (Multivariate Unobserved Component Model)

 • VECM (Vector Error Correction Model)

-• While the forecasts were relatively better than the expert forecasts, procurement managers still had to rely on observing the market behaviour to look out for any geopolitical events, economic events or any other news that would directly impact the price of the commodity.
+• While the forecasts were relatively better than the expert forecasts, procurement managers still had to rely on observing the market behavior to look out for any geopolitical events, economic events or any other news that would directly impact the price of the commodity.
 To account for this, a new feature was developed in the dashboard that actively lists the news from various websites and displays the headline, which on clicking, would redirect to the news article.
-This feature would help the procurement manager to understand whether the price of the commodity will increase or decrease and based on the judgement he can modify the forecast.
+This feature would help the procurement manager to understand whether the price of the commodity will increase or decrease, allowing them to modify the forecast accordingly.

 After applying different univariate and multivariate techniques, the best model was selected and used for forecasting.
-The forecasting application helped improve accuracy by 10 – 30 percent basis points across commodities, with ability to explain fluctuations with external events.
+The forecasting application helped improve accuracy by 10 – 30 percent basis points across commodities, with the ability to correlate fluctuations to external events.

-Organizations can improve their commodity price forecasting capability by incorporating AI and Machine learning which can not only predict accurate prices for the commodities but also recommend when to purchase the commodity.
-A Contextual AI Price Forecasting application can provide a holistic view of the commodity, allowing for informed purchase negotiations and decisions, in automobile and other industries, by customizing data and analyses to the specifics and dynamics of these domains.
+Organizations can improve their commodity price forecasting capability by incorporating AI and Machine learning, which not only helps predict accurate prices for commodities but also recommend the right time to purchase the commodity.
+A Customized AI Price Forecasting application can provide a holistic view of the commodity, allowing for informed purchase negotiations and decisions, in automobile and other industries, by customizing data and analyses to the specifics and dynamics of these domains.
 The availability of purchase data over time, can offer insights on key price drivers and make way for smart budgeting by tuning into future price risks well in advance.
-We call it having the contextual AI edge.
+We call it having the custom AI edge.